-The modules required clear trees from an EWP operator includes the requirement to have been assessed as competent for the Certificate II elective units UETTDRVC25A Use elevated platform to cut vegetation above ground level near live electrical apparatus, UETTDRVC33A Apply pruning techniques to vegetation control near live electrical apparatus and hold High Risk Work Licence - Boom-type Elevating Work Platform (WP).
+The modules required clear trees from an EWP operator includes the requirement to have been assessed as competent for the Certificate II elective units UETDRVC004 Control vegetation in the vicinity of live electrical apparatus from an elevated work platform, UETTDRVC33A - Apply pruning techniques to vegetation control near live electrical apparatus and hold High Risk Work Licence - Boom-type Elevating Work Platform (WP).

-The key training requirements for an Assessor includes the requirement to have been assessed as competent for the Certificate II elective units UETTDRVC24A Assess vegetation and recommend control measures in an ESI environment and AHCPCM201A Recognise Plants
+The key training requirements for an Assessor includes the requirement to have been assessed as competent for the Certificate II elective units UETDRVC002 - Assess vegetation in an electricity supply industry environment and AHCPCM204 - Recognise plants.

-The key training requirements for a Climber includes the requirement to have been assessed as competent for the Certificate II elective units UETTDRVC21A Use climbing techniques to cut vegetation above ground near live electrical apparatus, UETTDRVC33A Apply pruning techniques to vegetation control near live electrical apparatus, UETTDRVC34A Undertake release and rescue from a tree near live electrical apparatus and AHCARB204A Undertake standard climbing techniques
+The key training requirements for a Climber includes the requirement to have been assessed as competent for the Certificate II elective units UETDRVC006 Control vegetation in the vicinity of live electrical apparatus from within the tree, UETDRVC007 - Control vegetation using pruning techniques, UETTDRVC34 - Undertake release and rescue from a tree near live electrical apparatus and AHCARB204A - Undertake standard climbing techniques.